-- 1. Record the controller module settings before replacing the controller modules. - 2.
+- 1. Record the controller module settings in PowerVault Manager before replacing the controller modules. - 2.
 Remove the controller module from the enclosure. - 3.
 Install the replacement controller module in the enclosure. - 4.
-Wait 30 minutes, then use the PowerVault Manager or CLI to check the system status and event logs to verify that the system is stable.
+Wait 30 minutes, and then use the PowerVault Manager or CLI to check the system status and event logs to verify that the system is stable.

-i NOTE: If the Partner Firmware Update (PFU) feature is not enable, update the firmware on the replacement controller module.
+() NOTE: If the Partner Firmware Update (PFU) feature is not enabled, update the firmware on the replacement controller module.